bitcoin/bitcoin/doc/rapidcheck.md

     make && make install
     ```

-3. Configure Bitcoin Core with RapidCheck.
+3. Configure Syscoin Core with RapidCheck.

     `cd` to the directory of your local bitcoin repository and run
     `./configure`.
 In the output you should see: